Technology-Notes/lukesampson-scoop-wiki/Custom-PHP-configuration.md

 extension=php_tidy.dll
 ```

-_Tip: You can git to store you configurations_
+_Tip: You can use git to store your configurations_